joshuarli/sym-prototype/README.md

 `sym` will:

 - always create relative symlinks
-	- will never create nor remove absolute symlinks
+- only remove symlinks it is expected to remove (refer to the conflict detection code)
 - create directories to accomodate new symlinks as needed
-- remove empty directories that are created as a result of symlink removal (GNU Stow does not do this)
+- remove empty directories resulting from symlink removal (GNU Stow does not do this)

 Like GNU Stow, `sym` performs two passes.
 The first pass collects symlink jobs, and if any conflicts are detected during this process, they will all be printed and `sym` will exit.
 The second pass executes all the symlink jobs, symlinking or removing depending on whether or not `-d` was passed.

-A conflict occurs under the following conditions:

-Symlink mode:

-Remove mode:

-TODO

 By default, `sym` ignores some filepaths with a built-in filename glob blacklist.
 In the future, repeatable `--exclude` (glob or regex, not decided yet) and `--include` will be implemented.